nishantjain23/money-tracker/README.md

-Once you will get the message "connectiion successful" in the terminal, Feel free to explore and customize the application to suit your needs!
+Once you will get the message "connection successful" in the terminal, Feel free to explore and customize the application to suit your needs!